diagrid-labs/kubecon-na-2023/README.md

 ### 2 Dapr project update

-The Dapr project is organizing a meeting on Nov 6th at the Hilton, level 3, Peerless room, where maintainers share the latest news and direction of the project.
+The Dapr project is organizing a meeting on Nov 6th at the Hilton, where maintainers share the latest news and direction of the project.
+Come and join if you want to learn about Dapr and the latest features.

+🕐 1:00-3:00pm
+📍 Hilton, level 3, Peerless room

 Daigridians present at the Dapr project meeting are:

 - Mark Fussell (maintainer)
-- Artus Souza (maintainer)
+- Artur Souza (maintainer)
 - Marc Duiker (community manager)

 ## 3 KubeCon